Salvador-ON/Todo-List-JS/README.md

 # Todo-List-JS

-A Simple Todolist with html and js .
+A Simple Todolist with html and javascript .

 [Click To Check The Project Details](https://www.theodinproject.com/courses/javascript/lessons/todo-list)